Regression of binary network data with exchangeable latent errors: Simulation studies

-In the left panel of Figure~\ref{fig:mle_sim}, we evaluate the performance of the BC-EM estimator by comparing the mean square error (MSE) between the BC-EM coefficient estimate, $\hat{\beta}_{BC-EM}$, and the MLE obtained by the optimization procedure $\hat{\beta}_{MLE}$.
-As a baseline, we compute the MSE between $\hat{\beta}_{MLE}$ and the true value $\beta$.
-If the approximations in the BC-EM algorithm are small, we expect the MSE between $\hat{\beta}_{BC-EM}$ and $\hat{\beta}_{MLE}$ to be much smaller than the MSE between $\hat{\beta}_{MLE}$ and $\beta$.
-Generally, the MSE between $\hat{\beta}_{BC-EM}$ and $\hat{\beta}_{MLE}$ is substantially smaller than the MSE between $\hat{\beta}_{MLE}$ and $\beta$.
-However, the discrepancy between the two MSEs decreases as the true $\rho$ grows.
-As a reference, the MSE between $\hat{\beta}_{Std.\, probit}$ and $\hat{\beta}_{MLE}$ is also shown in the left panel of Figure~\ref{fig:mle_sim}; the BC-EM estimator is much closer to $\hat{\beta}_{MLE}$ than the standard probit estimator is to $\hat{\beta}_{MLE}$.
-Raw MSE values between the estimators and the truth, shown in Appendix~\ref{sec:sim_bcem}, confirm that the BC-EM algorithm does perform considerably better than standard probit in MSE with respect to estimation of $\beta$.
-The results of this simulation study suggest that the BC-EM algorithm improves estimation of $\beta$ over the standard probit estimator for $\rho > 0$, and that the BC-EM estimator is close to the MLE, signifying the approximations in the BC-EM algorithm are reasonable.
-It is worth noting that the approximations used in the BC-EM algorithm are best for large $n$, so we would expect better and better results as $n$ increases.
+In the left panel of Figure~\ref{fig:mle_sim}, we evaluate the performance of the EMM estimator by comparing the root mean square error (RMSE) between the EMM coefficient estimate, $\hat{\beta}_{EMM}$, and the MLE obtained by the optimization procedure $\hat{\beta}_{MLE}$.
+As a baseline, we compute the RMSE between $\hat{\beta}_{MLE}$ and the true value $\beta$.
+If the approximations in the EMM algorithm are small, we expect the RMSE between $\hat{\beta}_{EMM}$ and $\hat{\beta}_{MLE}$ to be much smaller than the RMSE between $\hat{\beta}_{MLE}$ and $\beta$.
+Generally, the RMSE between $\hat{\beta}_{EMM}$ and $\hat{\beta}_{MLE}$ is smaller than the RMSE between $\hat{\beta}_{MLE}$ and $\beta$.
+However, the discrepancy between the two RMSEs decreases as the true $\rho$ grows.
+As a reference, the MSE between $\hat{\beta}_{Std.\, probit}$ and $\hat{\beta}_{MLE}$ is also shown in the left panel of Figure~\ref{fig:mle_sim}; the EMM estimator is closer to $\hat{\beta}_{MLE}$ than the standard probit estimator is to $\hat{\beta}_{MLE}$ for all values of $\rho$.
+Raw RMSE values between the estimators and the truth, shown in Figure~\ref{fig:mle_sim_2}, confirm that the EMM algorithm does perform better than standard probit in RMSE with respect to estimation of $\beta$.
+The results of this simulation study suggest that the EMM algorithm improves estimation of $\beta$ over the standard probit estimator for $\rho > 0$, and that the EMM estimator is reasonably close to the MLE, signifying the approximations in the EMM algorithm are reasonable.